joshstephenson/Wordle-Solver/README.md

 You won 😉 in 3 guesses!
 ```

-## The Algorithm
-The algorithm has two separate word lists.
-The property `answers` is populated from nyt-answers.txt and the property `exclusive_words` is populated from a combination of 'nyt-guesses.txt' and 'nyt-answers.txt'. `exclusive_words` is a python list that is initially sorted by the popularity of letters in each word.
-This is best for pruning the list of answers as fast as possible. `answers` is a python list that is initially sorted by the popularity of letters in their respective positions.
-This is important for getting words with the highest word score.

-After each guess, the algorithm finds the next best guess using the following steps:

-1. First, it attempts to make exclusive guesses.
-These are guesses that don't use any of the letters used in all previous guesses and they are always words with the highest word score for letters _irrespective_ of their positions.
-As each guess is made (and the Solver class provides feedback on the green, yellow and gray letters from that guess) the possible exclusive guesses are pruned so as not to include any previously used letters.
-Sorting is preserved, so the first item is always the highest scoring word.
-After each guess, `answers` is also pruned but inclusively, meaning it removes words that have gray letters, words that don't have yellow letters, and words that don't have green letters in their correct spots.
-See method `_word_should_be_kept()` for more info.
-The scoring of words in answers corresponds to the composition of letters _respective_ of their positions.
-2. As soon as the answers are pruned down to less than 100 words, but greater than 3 (usually after one guess), the algorithm will try to make a blended match I call an _intersecting match_.
-To do this, it will look at the distinct set of letters in remaining answers and subtract the set of letters that have already been matched in guesses (see `LetterFeedback` class).
-From this target set, it will find a word (using all original words) that has the most number of these letters.
-Note that it may select a word with previously used letters in order to capture the highest number of target letters.
-This helps prune answers when they have many common letters.
-3. As soon as the answers are pruned down to less than 2 or less, it will pick the first answer (which will always have the highest word score) and then finally the last remaining answer if necessary.

 ## Most Popular Letters for Each Position in Five Letter English Words
 - S is the most frequent starting letter.
 - A is the most frequent second and third letter.